- Category: Contenido

 - Created: Friday, 20 March 2015 14:52

 Internal scholarships are intended for students who prove that they have been unable to obtain external financing.
-The Doctorate Direction has internal funding methods to support its students, to finance either full doctoral studies or to carry out supplementary internationalization activities.
+The Graduate School has internal funding methods to support its students, to finance either full doctoral studies or to carry out supplementary internationalization activities.

 Subsistence Allowances and Tuition Exemption Benefits